 Usage and Grammar

 A. Not much in language usage is black and white.
 You wouldn’t use “who” with a vase, but you might with a talking bird, or a committee, or a spirit, or a source.
-CMOS 15 was a little too strict in its prohibition, and the 16th rectifies that.
+CMOS 15 was a little too strict in its prohibition; starting with the 16th edition, we’ve rectified that.